lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - *Biological species concept* \~ a species is any group who is reproductively isolated from other such groups, due to e.g. behavioural isolation, genetic incompatibility or failure to produce viable offspring.
 This is the most common species concept for studying extant life, but is undefined for asexual organisms (prokaryotes), so another concept is required.
 - *Phylogenetic species concept* \~ a species is the smallest monophyletic grouping when performing comparative genomic analysis on a population.
 This is much more suited for prokaryotes, defining species via genetic similarity.

+These multiple definitions are necessary since 'species' is not a fundamental unit of nature, but rather a human construct to help us understand biodiversity.
+This 'fuzziness' of the boundaries is expected under evolution which predicts continuous change.
+Many other species concepts also exist, each useful in their own ways.

 - *Speciation* \~ formation of more than one species from a population of one species, where *species* is defined suitably using one of the species concepts (like the above).
 - *Macroevolution* \~ variations in heritable traits in populations with multiple species over time.
 Speciation marks the start of macroevolution.

-Although microevolution is useful for conceptualising how Darwinian evolution works (e.g. adaptation: heritable changes with natural selection), it is somewhat trivial and is not contested by critics of evolutionary theory.
-Therefore, we will list here only examples of macroevolution that have been observed in real time.
+Although *microevolution* is useful for conceptualising how Darwinian evolution works (e.g. adaptation: heritable changes with natural selection), it is generally not contested by critics of evolutionary theory.
+Therefore, we will list here only examples of *macroevolution* that have been observed in real time.
 Most of these are in the wild, with a few lab-based studies included too.

 ### The argument